*Originally published in June 2021

 Considering the Red Wings still got him at 53rd overall, there’s no point in pointing out that Filip Hronek was a better player to snag at 20th overall.
 If their draft positions were flipped, however, would the perception of each player change?
 Other players the Red Wings could have selected include Alex DeBrincat, Samuel Girard, Carter Hart and Jesper Bratt.

 DeBrincat is the clear star among that group and the type of player the Red Wings would love to get their hands on now.
-Adding Hart would have put a strong prospect in an area where the team is thin.
-Cholowski at 20th was a hit for a single, but they could have hit for a home run.
-Grade: C
+Adding Hart would have put a strong prospect in an area where the team was thin at the time.
+Cholowski at 20th was a big swing, but unfortunately the Red Wings have nothing to show for it.
+Grade: D+

 2015 – Evgeny Svechnikov (LW, 19th Overall)

-Of the players selected in the first round of the 2015 Draft, Evgeny Svechnikov ranks 27th in games played.
-Part of this is due to his season-ending surgery on his knee last season.
-However, in Svechnikov’s 41 games in the NHL, he has just 12 points.
+Of the players selected in the first round of the 2015 Draft, Evgeny Svechnikov ranks 56th in games played.
+Part of this is due to his season-ending surgery on his knee ahead of the 2018-19 season.
+However, in Svechnikov’s 113 games in the NHL, he has just 31 points.

 The list of players the Red Wings could have had at 19th overall is extensive: Travis Konecny, Brock Boeser, Anthony Beauvillier, Ilya Samsonov and Brandon Carlo are just a few.
 But the player the Red Wings really missed out on now plays with Svechnikov’s brother in Carolina: Sebastian Aho.

 To be fair, just about every team passed on Aho before Carolina picked him at 35th overall.
-Had the Red Wings taken him with their first pick, they would feature a one-two punch down the middle of Aho and Dylan Larkin, capable of going toe-to-toe with many in the NHL.
-Instead, they’re still waiting for the older Svechnikov to arrive.
-Grade: D
+Had the Red Wings taken him with their first pick, they would feature a one-two punch down the middle of Aho and Larkin, capable of going toe-to-toe with many in the NHL.
+Instead, they waited and waited for the older Svechnikov to arrive, but he never did.
+Grade: D–

 2014 – Dylan Larkin (C, 15th Overall)

-As of this writing, Larkin ranks sixth among 2014 draftees in terms of points.
+As of this writing, Larkin is tied for fifth among 2014 draftees in terms of points.
 He ranks fifth in terms of games played.
 To say that Detroit got a steal in taking this player is not that much of a stretch.
 Some players that he was drafted behind include Michael Dal Colle (fifth overall), Haydn Fleury (seventh) and Brendan Perlini (12th).

 When any team picks a player in the first round, that team and their fanbase clings to the hope that they’ve added a star to the organization.
 In this case, the only player picked after Larkin that has outperformed him is David Pastrnak, whom the Boston Bruins selected with the 25th pick.
 If you can add a top 10 player in a draft class with a pick outside of the top 10, that should always be considered a huge win.
 Grade: A